remy-guillermin/WACCM-Analysis/Scripts/Description.md

 ]
 ```

-After this tricky part, we can plot the density profile as welle as the electron and ion temperature profiles:
+After this tricky part, we can plot the density profile as well as the electron and ion temperature profiles:

 ![image](https://github.com/remy-guillermin/WACCM-Analysis/assets/100087560/74b87733-432f-4129-a642-7dad4344d034)